tonysm/tailwindcss-laravel/README.md

 By default, that will read your `resources/css/app.css` file and generate the compiled CSS file at `public/css/app.css`.

-You may want to generate a the final CSS file with a digest on the file name for cache busting reasons (ideal for production).
+You may want to generate the final CSS file with a digest on the file name for cache busting reasons (ideal for production).
 You may do so with the `--digest` flag:

 ```bash
 php artisan tailwindcss:build --digest